Human Furniture

 The coinage of "forniphilia"

 Forniphilia is a recent coinage, not a classical clinical term.
-It is credited to the British-born bondage artist, photographer and filmmaker Jeff Gord (Jeffrey E. Owen, 1946–2013), who specialised in the subgenre and in 1997 launched and maintained the website House of Gord devoted to it.
-Gord built an elaborate body of "human furniture" work across the late 1990s and 2000s and is consistently cited as having created the word.
+It is credited to the British-born bondage artist, photographer and filmmaker Jeff Gord (Jeffrey E. Owen, 1946–2013), who specialised in the subgenre, launched the website House of Gord in 1997, and is generally said to have minted the word around 1998.
+Gord built an elaborate body of "human furniture" work across the late 1990s and 2000s and is consistently cited as having created the term.
 The standard reference, Wikipedia's Forniphilia article, notes his coinage but records no formal academic first-use; the term entered the lexicon through the fetish scene rather than the journals.

 Artistic antecedents